-The Experience Berkeley Transfer (EBT) program is accepting students for its Fall 2021 program cohort.
-The application is due Friday, May 21st, 2021 at 11:59 PST.
+The Experience Berkeley Transfer (EBT) program is currently accepting students for its Fall 2021 program cohort.
+Applications are reviewed on a rolling basis.

 Students from these populations are encouraged to apply: Formerly Incarcerated and/or system impacted (a close family member/loved one is/was incarcerated); Low-income; Caretaker; DSP Student; EOP Recipient; Experienced Food and/or Housing Insecurity; First-generation; Former Foster; Low-income; LGBTQIA+; Head of Household; Undocumented; Student Parent; Work full-time; Work part-time; Veterans